 While its name may sound fancy or complicated, the practice itself is quite simple.
 Cognitive refers to ‘cognitions’ or thoughts, and behavioral refers to… well, behaviors.
 CBT works by looking at how our thoughts affect our behaviors.

 CBT offers more structure than other forms of therapy, which often helps a person quickly work toward goals.
 In therapy, this practice helps a person identify negative thinking patterns and reframe them to support healthier behaviors.
+At its core, CBT operates on the premise that our thoughts, feelings, and behaviors are interconnected and can influence one another.
+It recognizes that distorted thinking patterns and maladaptive behaviors contribute to emotional distress and psychological challenges.
+CBT aims to identify and modify these patterns to alleviate symptoms and foster personal growth.

 The length of time it takes to change a behavior depends on a variety of factors including its type, severity, how long it has been occurring, the effort you put into practice, and your environmental support.
-I offer in-person therapy and counseling in Seabrook, TX and virtual telehealth therapy for Texas residents.
+We offer in-person therapy and counseling in Seabrook, TX and virtual telehealth therapy for Texas residents.
 If you or someone you know wants more information about CBT, schedule an appointment or free 15-minute consultation today.

 For further reading, you can visit the American Psychological Association.